danielsaidi/BottomSheet/README.md

 ## About BottomSheet

 BottomSheet makes it easy to add custom bottom sheets to your `SwiftUI` apps.
-The result can look like this...or completely different:
+The result can look like this, or completely different:

 <p align="center">
     <img src="Resources/Demo.gif" width=300 />
 </p>

-Bottom sheets can be resized manually and programatically and can be customized to fit your specific needs.
+These sheets can be resized manually and programatically and can be customized to fit your specific needs.
 You can change colors, fonts, corner radius, expanded height etc. and add any content to them.